JevtheDev/SJSS/README.md

 to run:
 clone the repo

-cd repo
+cd repo in CMD

 python slamjam.py

-Feel free to pull
+Feel free to pull and make it better
 S/O to @Azerpass for the inspo